kshitij98/Chess-Plus/README.md

 This project is an initiative to develop an Online Live Chess Game by Additya Popli, Devansh Gautam, Kshitij Gupta, Pratik Jain and Trunapushpa.

 Description
 -----------

-This project is built in Node.JS.
-This is a live online gaming platform.
+This project is a live online gaming platform built using node.js with mongoDb.

 Libraries used:
 -	Express